aosabook/500lines/cluster/CHAPTER.rst

 }}}

-A resilient protocol such as this one can often run for a long time after some bug has been triggered.
+A resilient protocol such as this one can often run for a long time after a bug has been triggered.
 For example, during development, a data aliasing error caused all replicas to share the same ``decisions`` dictionary.
 This meant that once a decision was handled on one node, all other nodes saw it as already decided.
 Even with this serious bug, the cluster produced correct results for several transactions before deadlocking.